 The university is required to report subject inventions within two months of receiving written notice of an invention to the federal agency that funded the research, to maintain a list of reported inventions, and to confirm at the end of each grant whether any subject inventions have been made.

 If a university obtains title to a subject invention by assignment from the inventors, then it must undertake various minimum actions if it desires to retain that title.
-The university must notify the government that it chooses to retain title, it must file a patent application, and it must prosecute the application and maintain any resulting patents, or offer the invention to the federal government.
-The university must grant to the federal government a royalty-free, non-exclusive license to use the invention for government purposes.
+The university must notify the government that it chooses to retain title, it must file a patent application [but only if it publicly discloses the invention, per the 2011 AIA amendment to Bayh-Dole–but the regulations ignore the amendment and continue to require a patent application within a year of election to retain title], and it must prosecute the application and maintain any resulting patents, or offer the invention to the federal government.
+The university must grant to the federal government a royalty-free, non-exclusive license to practice (make, use, and sell) and have practiced the invention.
 The university must report when requested by a federal funding agency on the status of subject inventions that the university owns, including state of development and licensing, the date of first commercial sale or use, and any royalties received.

 As for licensing, a university must require in exclusive licenses for the right to use a subject invention or to sell products in the United States based on a subject invention that the product is substantially manufactured in the United States, unless the federal funding agency approves otherwise.
 If the university fails to bring an invention to practical application, or the university, any assignee and licensees are unable to reasonably satisfy health or safety needs, meet federal requirements for public use, or comply with the requirement for substantial manufacture in the United States, then the federal agency may “march-in” and require that the university, or any assignee, or exclusive licensee grant a license to one or more applicants, and if the university refuses to do so, then the federal funding agency may grant such a license.

 Four additional requirements of the standard patent rights clause apply expressly to nonprofit organizations.
-Nonprofit organizations (i) may assign subject inventions only to organizations that have as a primary function the management of inventions; (ii) must share royalty income with inventors as an expense incidental to the management of inventions; (iii) must use any remaining income after expenses for scientific research or education; and (iv) must make an effort to attract small business licensees and give these potential licensees preference to the extent that they present plans likely to bring the subject invention to practical application.
+Nonprofit organizations (i) may assign subject inventions only to organizations that have as a primary function the management of inventions. unless they get federal agency approval; (ii) must share royalty income with inventors as an expense incidental to the management of inventions; (iii) must use any remaining income after expenses for scientific research or education; and (iv) must make an effort to attract small business licensees (not merely license to some small businesses) and give these potential licensees preference to the extent that they present plans likely to bring the subject invention to practical application.

 Compliance with Bayh-Dole’s Standard Patent Rights Clause